-Create a schedule that delivers dashboard views to your inbox so you can stay on top of your AWS or Azure cloud bills.
+Create a schedule that delivers dashboard views to your inbox so you can stay on top of your AWS or Azure or GCP cloud bills.
 You can set up a quarterly, monthly, or weekly schedule to get customized reports on your spending.

 The bell icon notification feature on the top right corner lets you easily identify the messages that require your attention and keeps you up-to-date with recent alerts.
 When a new notification is received, a red number will appear on the bell icon, indicating the number of unread messages or alerts.
 When you click on the bell icon, the notifications will be displayed, and the unread messages will be highlighted in light blue.
 The read messages will be displayed as normal text.
 You can also change the status of your read messages to unread by selecting the Mark as Unread option.